-Google has sent an email to its G Suite customers informing them that it is preparing a new version of Gmail.
-The message for G Suite did not contain specific details, but revealed some key features that come with the update.
+Google has sent an email to G Suite customers informing them that it is preparing a new version of Gmail.
+The message for G Suite didn't contain specific details, but did reveal some key features coming with the update.

 In short, he says: